Compare

 - A single deterministic CI/CLI gate across nine ecosystems — npm, PyPI, RubyGems, Cargo, Maven, NuGet, Composer, Go, and Pub — on every plan, one shared quota.

-- Published, auditable accuracy: our precision/recall and a dated “flagged before the public OSV advisory” record are open on the site — we don’t just quarantine brand-new releases and hope, we show that we flagged the specific package, and when.
+- Published, auditable accuracy: our precision/recall and a dated “flagged before the public OSV advisory” record are open on the site — we show the specific package we flagged and the timestamp we flagged it, not just a private feed.

-- Static-only artifact analysis with version-diff: no source or lockfile contents leave your machine, only package@version strings — and it isn’t fooled by the prompt-injection-in-package payloads now used to defeat AI-assisted scanners.
+- Static-only artifact analysis with version-diff: no source or lockfile contents leave your machine, only package@version strings — and because it reasons over the static artifact rather than an LLM's interpretation, it is structurally unaffected by prompt-injection-in-package payloads.

 - A public evidence page for every flagged release, plus named-campaign correlation across shared payloads, hashes, and publisher bursts.